CSDL-UMD/google-relation-extraction-corpus-augmented/README.md

 ## Data Structure
 **Changes from original dataset are bolded**

-Each dataset is a **properly-formatted**  JSON file.
-Each example has the following properties:
+Each dataset is a **properly-formatted**  JSON file (was previously a .ndjson). **Each snippet was converted from unicode to ASCII** Each example has the following properties:

 +_pred_: Freebase label for predicate.
 Unaltered, as the files are divided this way, and every item will have the same tag